William Shakespeare

 William Shakespeare (Note: /ˈʃeɪkspɪər/) (c.
 23 April 1564 (Note: The belief that Shakespeare was born on 23 April is a tradition and not a verified fact; see § Early life below.
 He was baptised 26 April.) – 23 April 1616) (Note: Dates follow the Julian calendar, used in England throughout Shakespeare's lifespan, but with the start of the year adjusted to 1 January (see Old Style and New Style dates).
 Under the Gregorian calendar, adopted in Catholic countries in 1582, Shakespeare died on 3 May.) was an English playwright, poet and actor.
 He is widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.
 He is often called England's national poet and the "Bard of Avon" or simply "the Bard".
-His extant works, including collaborations, consist of some 39 plays, 154 sonnets, three long narrative poems and a few other verses, some of uncertain authorship.
+His extant works, including collaborations, consist of some 39 plays, 154 sonnets, 3 long narrative poems and a few other verses, some of uncertain authorship.
 His plays have been translated into every major living language and are performed more often than those of any other playwright.
 Shakespeare remains arguably the most influential writer in the English language, and his works continue to be studied and reinterpreted.

 Shakespeare was born and raised in Stratford-upon-Avon, Warwickshire.
 At the age of 18, he married Anne Hathaway, with whom he had three children: Susanna, and twins Hamnet and Judith.
 Sometime between 1585 and 1592 he began a successful career in London as an actor, writer, and part-owner ("sharer") of a playing company called the Lord Chamberlain's Men, later known as the King's Men after the ascension of King James VI of Scotland to the English throne.
 At age 49 (around 1613) he appears to have retired to Stratford, where he died three years later.
 Few records of Shakespeare's private life survive; this has stimulated considerable speculation about such matters as his physical appearance, his sexuality, his religious beliefs and even certain fringe theories as to whether the works attributed to him were written by others.

 Shakespeare produced most of his known works between 1589 and 1613.
-His early plays were primarily comedies and histories and are regarded as some of the best works produced in these genres.
-He then wrote mainly tragedies until 1608, among them Hamlet, Othello, King Lear and Macbeth, all considered to be among the finest works in English.
-In the last phase of his life he wrote tragicomedies (also known as romances) such as The Winter's Tale and The Tempest, and collaborated with other playwrights.
+His early plays were primarily comedies and histories and are regarded as some of the greatest works produced in these genres.
+He then wrote mainly tragedies until 1608, among them Hamlet, Othello, King Lear and Macbeth, which are considered to be among the finest works in English.
+In the last phase of his career, he wrote tragicomedies (also known as romances), such as The Winter's Tale and The Tempest, and collaborated with other playwrights.